AI Answering Service For Auto Repair Shops

 The revenue case starts with unanswered service calls, quote shoppers, and after-hours repair intent.

-Missed calls x bookable intent x average appointment value x recovery rate
+Call volume x qualified intent x average value x recovery lift

-• Missed calls during drop-off, lunch, pickup, and after hours
+• Missed calls during drop off, lunch, pickup, and after hours

-• Bookable service-intent share of those calls
+• Bookable service intent share of those calls

-• Average repair order or first-visit value
+• Average repair order or first visit value

 What to recover first